effectfully-ou/sketches/extensible-monadic-lenses/README.md

 ## Composable

 What does a thing like `var & _Var . _1 .~ 'a'` mean?
 It's writing to a variable, but this writing does require a read, because we overwrite only the first element of a tuple stored in the variable and the second must be kept the same.
-Hence `WeakWriteAction` gets transformed into `MutateAction` sometimes.
+Hence `WriteAction` gets transformed into `MutateAction` sometimes.
 This is expressed as

 ```haskell
 newtype Action action a b = Action (action a b)